 “For our children”

-Yasukuni Shrine confounds its left-leaning detractors and inspires conservatives due to its enshrinement of roughly 2.5 million soldiers, airmen and seamen, many of whom were encouraged by the belief that their spirit will be enshrined should they die in battle fighting heroically for the Emperor.
+Yasukuni Shrine is a source of inspiration for conservatives due to its enshrinement of roughly 2.5 million soldiers, airmen and seamen, many of whom were encouraged by the belief that their spirit will be enshrined should they die in battle fighting heroically for the Emperor.
+It also enshrines 14 Japanese leaders who were convicted as war criminals following World War II.

 According to its web site, Yasukuni-kai has no connected to Yasukuni Shrine.
 The group was founded in 1960 “for a better Japan for our children.”